trussworks/httpbaselinetest/README.md

 First, generate a set of baselines

     $ REBASELINE=1 go test ./pkg/... \
       -run TestBaselines/POST_v1_car_with_auth -count=1

+Now, run your baseline tests to make sure nothing has changed

+    $ go test ./pkg/... \
+      -run TestBaselines/POST_v1_car_with_auth -count=1

-Now, let's look at the generated files
+Let's look at the generated files from when `REBASELINE` was configured.

 ### Request File
 ```